 The Council is committed to taking measures to protect its area from natural and other hazards and to reduce the effects of such hazards.
 The Council has therefore updated the current Emergency Management Plan to incorporate a more detailed plan which is derived from the District Council of Tumby Bays Emergency Management Plan.

 The Local Government Act 1999 requires Council to develop Land Management Plans for all community land either owned or under its care and control if:

-- The land is, or is to be, occupied under a lease or licence
+- The land is, or is to be, occupied under a lease or license

 - Land that has been, or is to be, specifically modified or adapted for the benefit or enjoyment of the community

-The plans are developed though consultation with the community and show the way in which the land is to be used and developed.
+The plans are developed through consultation with the community and show the way in which the land is to be used and developed.
 They also assist with the leasing, licensing and permit process.

 Council has adopted three management plans each focusing on future control development and the management of community land.
 These are as follows:

 Development Plans are the key on-the-ground development assessment documents in South Australia.
 They contain the rules that set out what can be done on any piece of land across the state, and the detailed criteria against which development applications will be assessed.
 Development Plans cover distinct and separate geographic areas of the state.
 There is a separate Development Plan for each one of the 68 local council areas, plus a handful of other Development Plans covering areas not situated within local government boundaries.
 Development Plans outline what sort of developments and land use are and are not envisaged for particular zones (e.g. residential, commercial, industrial), and various objectives, principles and policies further controlling and affecting the design and other aspects of proposed developments.

 The purpose of a Long Term Financial Plan (LTFP) is to guide the future direction of Council in a financially sustainable manner.